URJudged/BathHeatDistribution/README.md

 # BathHeatDistribution

 This code was written in MATLAB over the course of 4 days so it may be a bit buggy.
 It utilizes caloric theory to model heat in a bathtub.
 The goal is to determine the ideal human motion and hot water input from a faucet in a bathtub to maintain a uniform heat distribution at an initial temperature.
+There is an overflow drain so that the bathtub does not over fill from the constant input of water.